Bulat-Ziganshin/EasyProtoBuf/README.md

 ```

 So, the API consists of the following class methods
-(where FTYPE should be replaced by Protobuf type of the field, e.g. 'fixed32' or 'message'):
+(where FTYPE is the Protobuf type of the field, e.g. 'fixed32' or 'message'):
 - get_FTYPE reads value of non-repeated field
 - get_repeated_FTYPE reads value of repeated field
 - put_FTYPE writes value of non-repeated field